-- More recently some of our members have been the families of victims of the conflict; - Some have been part of the violent actions and have turned from that; - Some have experienced deep inequality in living here; - Some have become engaged in standing with the new migrant citizen base here in giving support, health and legal advice. - Some now work in other conflict areas such as Zimbabwe; Bosnia and Herzegovina; the Sudan; with the United Nations.
+More recently some of our members have been the families of victims of the conflict;

+Some have been part of the violent actions and have turned from that;

+Some have experienced deep inequality in living here;

+Some have become engaged in standing with the new migrant citizen base here in giving support, health and legal advice.

-To Be A Space In Which New Programmes And Actions Can Be Modelled And Developed.
+Some now work in other conflict areas such as Zimbabwe; Bosnia and Herzegovina; the Sudan

+Some take their learning into promoting practice around diversity and conflict in Europe and North America.

+To be a space in which new programmes and actions can be modelled and developed

-Within A Conflict
+WITHIN A CONFLICT